ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

   1️⃣ Reads aku.conf file.

-  2️⃣ Creates Altibase replication objects, and the number of objects created is equal to AKU_SERVER_COUNT minus one.
+  2️⃣ Creates Altibase replication objects, and the number of objects created is equal to AKU_SERVER_COUNT minus 1.
 If a replication object with the same name already exists, this step(the replication creation phase) is skipped.

   3️⃣ Attempts to connect to all Pods, which are replication target servers.
 However, since other Pods are not yet created, an error occurs when attempting to establish a connection.
 This is the expected behavior.